Ask our founder, Aida Mollenkamp, and she’ll fully admit that she’d eat Mexican food daily and never tire of it.

 Aguachile is like a cousin to ceviche and it hails from the state most known for its seafood, Sinaloa.
-The reason it’s a breakfast food?
-Because it’s a go-to for many a Sinaloan cuando esta crudo or when they have a hangover.
+The reason it’s breakfast food?
+Because it’s a go-to for many a Sinaloan Cuando Esta Crudo or when they have a hangover.
 The more time we spend in Mexico the earlier and earlier we find ourselves ordering aguachile though we have yet to test its validity as a hangover cure!

 What other Mexican food do you turn to for breakfast?
 Let us know in the comments below!